 “Suicide is not a choice.
 Suicide is a health issue.
 Suicide can result if a mental illness—like major depression or bipolar disorder—goes untreated, in the same way that a patient can die from pneumonia if they go untreated.”

 Later in the article, he wrote: “It’s important to understand that people who are feeling suicidal do not choose to feel that way; their feelings are a symptom of their mental illness.”

 There is a very important distinction that absolutely needs to be made between suicide as an action and suicidal thinking.
 Suicidal ideation as a symptom of mental illness is not a matter of choice; it’s a symptom, and it may be entirely involuntary.
-Cognitive behavioural therapy tells us that thoughts and actions are not the same thing, and sometimes you need to do something about the actions before you can start to budge the thoughts.
+Cognitive behavioural therapy tells us that thoughts and actions are not the same thing.

 In an article on Suicide.org. titled Suicide Is Not A Choice, the author compared suicide to obsessions in OCD, arguing it’s not a choice, it’s a disorder that requires treatment.
 However, obsessive thoughts are a closer match to suicidal ideation, i.e. suicidal thoughts.
 Comparing suicide to compulsions makes for a far looser analogy, but a fundamental part of OCD treatment is not acting out compulsions.
 If a choice can be made not to perform compulsions, that is only possible if there was some element of choice in performing them—not a good choice, not a desirable choice, not a choice that would be made if better options could be identified, but not an involuntary action.